 Published:

-KYC in the marketplace means that sellers are identified and verified before payout.
-For Swiss platforms, this is important because payment providers and financial intermediaries must comply with anti-money laundering and due diligence obligations under the Anti-Money Laundering Act (AMLA) and the AMLO-FINMA.
-Anyone who, as a marketplace operator, forwards payments to sub-merchants must ensure that each seller is correctly verified – or outsource this obligation to a licensed Payment Service Provider (PSP).
+KYC in the marketplace means that sellers are identified and verified prior to payout.
+For Swiss platforms, this is important because payment service providers and financial intermediaries must fulfil money laundering and due diligence obligations in accordance with the Money Laundering Act (AMLA) and the FINMA Anti-Money Laundering Ordinance (AMLO-FINMA).
+Anyone routing payments to sub-merchants as a marketplace operator must ensure that every seller is correctly verified – or outsource this obligation to a licensed Payment Service Provider (PSP).

-1. What are KYC and KYB?
+1. What is KYC and KYB?

-2. Legal foundations in Switzerland
+2. Legal basis in Switzerland

 Anti-Money Laundering Act (AMLA)